 Our system serves the Village of Gowanda and Prospect Street Water District.
-We have three water sources.
-One source is surface water (Point Peter Brook), second is the Allen Springs, and third is a groundwater source (well #1).
+We have two water sources.
+One source is the Allen Springs, and the second is a groundwater source (well #1).
 Water is filtered to remove contaminants.
 During this time, chlorine is added to disinfect the water and fluoride is added to improve the dental health of the community.
 The treated water is stored in a 1.7 million gallon reservoir for distribution.
-In August 2009 and again in May 2014, our surface supply was damaged due to flooding.
-As such, it was necessary for us to start using well #1.
-As of January 14, 2016, we ceased using well #1 and returned to using the Allegan Springs within the Point Peter Brook Watershed.
-These springs will be used for the foreseeable future as the primary source of water for the Village of Gowanda.
-Historic monitoring data for these springs show no measurable detections of Barium.
-Well #1 will be used only on an emergency basis to supplement the springs.
-If it becomes necessary to use Well #1 on a permanent basis we will install the appropriate treatment for barium.
-During 2015, our system did not experience any water use restrictions.
+In May 2016 we received approval from the Cattaraugus County Health Department to blend the water from the springs and well to bring the barium concentration from the well into compliance.
+Therefore in June 2016 we began using well #1 again and blending our finished water.
+During 2017, our system did not experience any water use restrictions.